 To the Struggle Against World Terrorism is a 10–story sculpture by Zurab Tsereteli that was given to the United States as an official gift of the Russian government as a memorial to the victims of the September 11 attacks and the 1993 World Trade Center bombing.
 It stands at the end of the former Military Ocean Terminal in Bayonne, New Jersey, and was dedicated on September 11, 2006, in a ceremony attended by former U.S. President Bill Clinton and the President of Russia Vladimir Putin.DesignThe sculpture is in the form of a 100ft tower made of steel and coated in bronze, split with a jagged opening through the middle.
 Inside the opening hangs a large stainless–steel teardrop, 40ft high, in memory of those whose lives were lost during terrorist attacks in the United States.
 The eleven sides of the monument's base bear granite name plates, on which are etched the names of those who died in the September 11 attacks and the 1993 World Trade Center bombing.Tsereteli did not disclose the cost of the sculpture except to say that he paid for labor and materials.
 A lawyer for the sculptor released the cost at about $12 million.
 Tsereteli said metals for the sculpture were obtained "From a military factory that did airplanes.
 In Dzerzhinsk.
 A secret city."It was initially given to the local government of Jersey City, but was rejected.
 It was then relocated to its present placement in Bayonne.
 In August 2010 the Port Authority of New York and New Jersey announced it had plans to build a container facility on the location and the monument would most likely have to be moved.
 However these plans have not been confirmed by the Port Authority.
-Robert "Captain Bob" Terzi, a Bayonne taxi driver started an online petition to prevent the relocation.Make Tear Drop Memorial a centerpiece of your Bayonne vacation itinerary, and find what else is worth visiting using our Bayonne trip itinerary builder.
+Robert "Captain Bob" Terzi, a Bayonne taxi driver started an online petition to prevent the relocation.Put Tear Drop Memorial on your schedule, and learn what else deserves a visit by using our Bayonne online itinerary planner .

 Create an itinerary including Tear Drop Memorial